 Become a Sustainability Fellow!

-Check out the open Sustainability Fellow position descriptions and get the details about the Sustainability Fellows Program below:
+Every April we open up applications for the Sustainability Fellows Program (except for Farm Fellows— students can apply to be a Farm Fellow in December of each year!)
+Check out the Sustainability Fellow position descriptions and get the details about the Sustainability Fellows Program below:

 The Sustainability Fellows program is a leadership and experiential learning program offered by the Office of Sustainability.
 Sustainability Fellows educate the campus on environmental issues, work with offices and administrators on campus projects, and create and implement their own sustainability-related projects.
 (Take a look at what they’re working on!)
 Fellows develop communication and leadership skills while working alongside other student programs such as Resident Advisors, Bonner Leaders, Parlee Fellows, and more.
 Their work makes our sustainable efforts come together on campus as they work to lower our carbon footprint, run our farm, and make our residence halls more eco-friendly.

 Sustainability Fellows are appointed to one-year positions (August-May for most fellowships, and January-December for Farm Fellows).
 They take a one-credit course each semester, which meets one time each week, where they learn about how the College operates in regards to sustainability, read journal articles and news media about current events in sustainability and environmentalism, develop leadership skills, and work together on their projects.